katharinalisalin/demo-bug-template/docs/faq/material-for-mkdocs-insiders.md

 version.

 __Do you offer refunds for sponsoring payments?__
-> Unfortunately, we do not offer refunds for sponsoring payments.
+> Unfortunately, we do not offer refunds for sponsorship payments.
 If you have any issues with payment, please contact the GitHub support team, as they handle all transactions for us.

+__What happens when I cancel my sponsorship?__
+> If you choose to cancel your subscription to Insiders, you will be automatically removed as a collaborator on the day your cancelation is active.
+From that day on, you will no longer receive future updates.
+However, you are __welcome to continue using the latest version__ that was available to you at the time of cancellation for as long as you like.
+Please note that GitHub deletes private forks, so you may want to take steps to ensure that you have a backup of the software if necessary.

 ## Terms & conditions